Behaviour

 • Selecting an alternative response

 Every one of those steps depends on the prefrontal cortex working well.
 During a meltdown, it isn't.
 So punishment during overwhelm doesn't teach "I should behave differently next time."
 It teaches "when I'm at my most distressed, the people around me become threatening too."
-That's a lesson that increases anxiety, reduces trust, and makes future meltdowns more likely, not less.
+That increases anxiety, reduces trust, and makes future meltdowns more likely.

 The strongest evidence is for parent-implemented intervention, visual supports, antecedent-based interventions, and teaching replacement skills.
-Notice what's not on that list: consequences delivered during crisis.
+Consequences delivered during crisis are not on that list.

 NICE guidance recommends function-based thinking: asking "what is this behaviour trying to achieve or escape?" rather than "how do I stop this behaviour?"